-Authorship The student must be either the sole author or the first co-author of each article submitted as a manuscript chapter.
-Copyright Release General Evidence of permission to use articles which have been published or accepted for publication must be included.
+CopyrightEvidence of permission to use articles which have been published or accepted forReleasepublication must be included.
 It is the student's responsibility to secure such copyright releases prior to submitting the thesis/dissertation to the Graduate School.
 The Graduate School will accept a letter of permission, an e-mail from the publisher, or a PDF of the publisher's website page which details its copyright policy.
 The Graduate School will not accept a thesis or dissertation for the final submission unless all copyright releases are on file (articles that have yet to be submitted, or are under review, do not need copyright releases).

-Formatting non-manuscript chapter (e.g., margin size, line spacing, consistency of heading styles, no excessive blank spaces between sections or before tables and figures, etc.).
+General The formatting requirements for a manuscript chapter are identical to those of a non-manuscript chapter (e.g., margin size, line spacing, consistency of heading styles, no excessive blank spaces between sections or before tables and figures, etc.).

 Digital reproductions of reprints are not acceptable.

-Page Numbering Continuous page numbering is required throughout the dissertation or thesis.
+PageContinuous page numbering is required throughout the dissertation or thesis.